srikanth17/srikanth-brandalley-task/README.md

 ## Build & Run the App

 The XML file is converted to JSON format & it is stored in the root directory.
 If you wish to re-generate the file again, run *node xml2json.js*.
-A new file name *data.json* will be created.
+A file *data.json* will be created.

 Inside the cloned directory, run the following commands.